Extremelyd1/HKMP/README.md

 It is possible to run a standalone server on Windows, Linux and Mac.
 The latest executable of the server can be found on the [releases page](https://github.com/Extremelyd1/HKMP/releases).
 For Linux and Mac, the server can be run with [Mono](https://www.mono-project.com) installed.
-After installing Mono, the same executable can be run using `mono HKMPServer.exe [port]`.
+After installing Mono, the same executable can be run using `mono HKMPServer.exe <port>`.
 Currently, the only command-line argument is the port that the server should be hosted on.
-If the argument is not given, the program will prompt the user for a port.

 The server will read/create a settings file called `gamesettings.json`, which can be changed to alter the default startup settings of the server.
 Alternatively, settings can be changed by running the settings command on the command line.